pwdd/pwdd.github.io/_posts/2016-08-08-s-for-solid.md

 The way it is right now, `Board` will be affected if we add colors to print the board, or if we start using objects from another class to represent the markers (maybe `Cell` objects?), or if `display_board` needs to return a HTML page.

 Guessing what might happen is not productive, but by keeping `Board` responsible for just one thing we avoid future trouble.
-It might have many methods (that themselves follow the SRP), but, in the end, a class should have just one reason to change.
+A class might have many methods (that themselves should follow the SRP), but, in the end, it should have just one reason to change.